brianmik/bmaustinlaw/_posts/2014-01-10-pships-start-up-expenses-prop-regs.markdown

 preceding that date should consider amending open returns, as the IRS likely views these rules as a clarification of existing law, rather than a change.

+CIRCULAR 230 DISCLAIMER: To ensure compliance with requirements imposed by the IRS, please be informed that any tax advice contained herein was not intended or written to be used, and cannot be used, for the purposes of (i) avoiding any tax-related penalties under federal, state or local tax law or (ii) promoting, marketing, or recommending to another party any transaction or matter addressed herein.

 [prop regs cite]: http://www.irs.gov/irb/2013-52_IRB/ar17.html